viamrobotics/docs/docs/services/vision.md

 ### Default Segmenters

-There are two segmenter options currently available by default, the **radius_clustering** segmenter, and any detector you added in the detector_registry.
+There are two segmenter options currently available by default, the **radius_clustering** segmenter, and any detector you added in the "register_detectors" field.

 #### radius_clustering (slow - expect 30s of waiting)